What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 NTSE Stage 2: National Level

-NTSE Stage 2 is conducted directly by NCERT.
-This is a national level exam, and only candidates who have qualified in the NTSE Stage 1 exam can appear for this stage.
-NTSE Stage 2 is a very important stage of the NTSE exam because candidates are awarded the scholarship only after qualifying for the NTSE Stage 2 exam.
+NTSE Stage 2 exam is conducted by the National Council of Educational Research and Training (NCERT), Government of India.
+It is a national level scholarship exam in which only those students can participate who have successfully cleared the Stage 1 (State level) exam.
+NTSE Stage 2 is a very important stage of the NTSE exam, as the scholarship to the candidates is determined only on the basis of the result of the Stage 2 exam.

 NTSE Stage 2 Exam Pattern